Skip to main content

 }

 The SessionStart hook reads each developer's git email automatically at the start of every Claude Code session.
-It writes it as OTEL_SERVICE_NAME in their local settings.
+It writes it as OTEL_RESOURCE_ATTRIBUTES in their local settings.
 Pensero uses this to map events to the correct developer.
 No manual input is needed from the team.

 Option B: Per-developer manual setup (most common for Bedrock, Vertex AI, and LiteLLM)